pavloshargan/TF-TRT_tutorial/README.md

-# TF-TRT/Pytorch-TRT tutorial
+# TF-TRT tutorial
-<p>This tutorial describes steps how to convert your tensorflow saved model to TensorRT engine and how to run it on video.</p>
+<p>This tutorial describes the steps to convert your tensorflow saved model to TensorRT engine and how to run it on video.
+The instructions are applicable for running the TRT engine on any Nvidia Jetson device with Jetpack installed.
+Also you can folow this tutorial to inference the TRT engine right on your PC with Nvidia Gpu, but you need to set up cuda,cudnn,tensorrt libraries for this. </p>

 ## There steps are:
 * Convert saved model to ONNX using tf2onnx python library